What Is Epoch in Cryptocurrency?

 • ⏳ The length of an epoch can vary between blockchains; for example, Bitcoin’s epoch lasts 10 minutes, Ethereum’s lasts only 12 seconds, and Cardano’s can last five days.

-• ✍🏻 Cardano (ADA) is one of the proof-of-stake-based blockchains that heavily incorporates the concept of epochs into its operations.
+• ✍🏻 Cardano is one of the proof-of-stake-based blockchains that heavily incorporates the concept of epochs into its operations.

 What Is An Epoch?

 In cryptocurrency, an epoch refers to a period of time used in a blockchain protocol or network to mark a specific event within the blockchain network.
 Such events include the creation of blocks and the addition of new blocks to the blockchain.
 Epochs are also used to mark when incentive rewards are distributed.
-This occurs in blockchains that use the proof-of-stake (PoS) consensus mechanism to validate transactions, such as Cardano (ADA), Solana (SOL), and Tron (TRX).
+This occurs in blockchains that use the proof-of-stake (PoS) consensus mechanism to validate transactions, such as Cardano (ADA), Solana , and Tron .

 What is the duration of an epoch in Crypto?